textaDNA/Jacquard/README.md

 ## Examples

-In the textaDNA project, we have used this code to encode a short quote and the logo of the research center CiC Naogune.
+In the textaDNA project, we have used this code to encode a short quote and the logo of the research center CiC Nanogune.
 The resulting sequenced files are then used to decode the files back.

 ## References